--- Common lament of children
+-- Common lament of

-on a long trip
+children on a long trip

 I went into a bank on Friday, and it just happened to be the first of the month.
 I full well knew that this is not the best day to go there if I want to get in and out quickly and smoothly.
 Nonetheless, I needed to so I went.
 Oh, did I mention it was 12 noon when I got there?

 So, guess what?
 The line was long, but I can assure you that I benefited by not arriving ten or fifteen minutes after I did, for the line grew in length.
 Three tellers on the first day of the month.
 Silliness, but it is what it is.
-The line wasn't moving because those at the tellers were doing a months worth of banking in a day or had a lot of issues.
+The line wasn't moving because those at the tellers were doing a month's worth of banking in a day or had a lot of issues.
 Then one goes to lunch, or somewhere.
 Now there are two and the line is twice as long as when I got there.

 Ahhhh, I knew what I was in for, but like I have learned to do in situations like this, I practiced my patience, and everyone knows that I need the practice.
 So I practiced.
 I'm swaying and enjoying myself in one place.
-Every once in a while, I would think about whose strategy this people management exercise was.
+Every once in awhile, I would think about whose strategy this people management exercise was.
 Then, I would remind myself that it is none of my affair, and went back to practicing my patience.

 Another lady starts doing leg exercises using a nearby counter.
 Hey, might as well stay in shape while we're standing here, right?
-She starts complaining, and getting others involved in her complaining.
+She starts complaining and getting others involved in her complaining.
 "This is just bad management!
 I used to run this government office, and this would never have happened there!"
 And more.
 Much more.

 She is two ahead of me and when she finally gets to the counter, she wants to register a complaint.
 Registering one must be more meaningful than just stating several.
 Not my affair, so I focus on swaying.
-Now, she's telling those in line that she is registering a formal complaint for all of them when she gets home.
+Now, she's telling those in line that she is registering a formal complaint on behalf of all of them when she gets home.
 Maybe some heads bobbed, I wasn't looking, but nobody said anything.